 - A. Speaker.
 The speaker projects the voice prompts when the DDU-2000 Series AED is on.
 The speaker also emits a "beep" when the unit is off and has detected a condition that requires attention from the user or needs servicing. - B. SHOCK Button.
 This button will flash when a shock is recommended.
 Pressing this button will deliver a shock when the button is flashing.
 This button is disabled at all other times. - C. Display Screen.
 Color display panel used to display text and video prompts, messages, indicators for rescue, unit status, and maintenance operations.
-The display screen provides visual prompts, including CPR coaching, to assist rescuers with step-by-step instruction.
+The display screen provides visual prompts, including CPR coaching.
 DDU-2400/2450 models can also show an ECG trace. - D. ON/OFF Button.
 This button is used to turn the DDU-2000 Series AED on and off. - E. Pads Connector Socket.
-The pads connector (item O) is inserted into this socket. - F. Active Status Indicator (ASI).
+The pads connector (item N) is inserted into this socket. - F. Active Status Indicator (ASI).
 The ASI indicates the current status of the AED.
-This indicator flashes green to indicate the unit is ready for use and flashes red to indicate unit needs attention from the user or needs servicing. - G. Softkey Buttons.
+This indicator flashes green to indicate the unit has passed its last self-test and is ready for use.
+It flashes red to indicate unit needs attention from the user or needs servicing. - G. Softkey Buttons.
 Three context sensitive softkey buttons are used to navigate menus or select actions. - H. USB Port.
 The USB port is provided to perform data recovery and maintenance.
-Not to be used during rescue operation. - Defibtech Data Card (DDC card).
-This optional plug-in card provides enhanced storage capabilities to the AED. - J. USB and Defibtech Data Card (DDC card) Access Door.
-Behind the access door is the USB connector port and Defibtech Data Card (DDC card) slot.
+Not to be used during rescue operation. - I. Defibtech Data Card (DDC card).
+This optional plug-in card provides enhanced storage capabilities to the AED.

-- K. Unit Serial Number.
-The unit's serial number can be found on the back of the AED, above the battery pack opening. - L. Battery Pack Opening.
-This opening is where the battery pack is inserted into the unit. - M. Battery Pack Eject Release Latch.
-This release latch releases the battery pack from the DDU-2000 Series AED. - N. Pad Storage Area.
-The pad storage area is found on the back of the AED allowing the pads to be stored in a pre-connected state for rapid deployment during an emergency. - O. Pads Connector.
-This connector attaches the patient pads to the unit at the pads connector socket (item E). - P. Defibrillation Pads.
+- J. USB and Defibtech Data Card (DDC card) Access Door.
+Behind the access door is the USB connector port and Defibtech Data Card (DDC card) slot. - K. Battery Pack Opening.
+This opening is where the battery pack is inserted into the unit. - L. Battery Pack Eject Release Latch.
+This release latch releases the battery pack from the DDU-2000 Series AED. - M. Pad Storage Area.
+The pad storage area is found on the back of the AED allowing the pads to be stored in a pre-connected state for rapid deployment during an emergency. - N. Pads Connector.
+This connector attaches the patient pads to the unit at the pads connector socket (item E). - O. Defibrillation Pads.
 The defibrillation pads are pads that are placed on the patient.
-The pads may be stored in the pad storage area (item N) on the back of the unit. - O. Defibrillation Pads Expiration Date (back side).
+The pads should be stored in the pad storage area (item M) on the back of the unit. - P. Defibrillation Pads Expiration Date (back side).
 The defibrillation pads expiration date is located on the back side of the pads package.
-Do not use the pads after the printed date has passed. - R. Battery Pack Serial Number.
-The battery pack's serial number is located on the label on the battery pack. - S. Battery Pack.
-The battery pack provides a replaceable main power source for the DDU-2000 Series AED. - T. Battery Pack Expiration Date.
-The battery pack expiration date is printed on the label on the battery pack.
-Do not use the battery pack after the printed date has passed.
+Do not use the pads after the printed date has passed. - O. Battery Pack.
+The battery pack provides a replaceable main power source for the DDU-2000 Series AED. - R. ECG Monitoring Adapter.